id-ai-factory/settingsclass/README.md

 ### Loading from an ini file
  `update_from(self, config: configparser.ConfigParser, secrets_only: False) -> list[str]`

- configparser handle should be prepared by the user, including case sensitivity settings etc. Returns a list of fields that should have been encrypted but were not
+ configparser handle should be prepared by the user, including case sensitivity settings etc. Returns a list of fields that should have been encrypted but were not.
+For automatic encryption please use the constructor

 ### Saving to an ini file
 `save_to_file(self, path)`
-Saves to contents (including encryptino) to the specified path
+Saves to contents (including encryption) to the specified path

 # Full Example

-A common use case scenario with print statements can be found inside [demo.py](demo.py)
+A detailed use case scenario with print statements can be found inside [demo.py](demo.py)

 The generated ini file should look similar to the following.
-Encrypted keys will differ.
+Encrypted values will differ.

 ```
 [login]